kuanweih/LenSiam/README.md

 # LenSiam
-SimSiam with domain-specific augmentation for lensing task
+LenSiam is the Self-Supervised Learning architecture of SimSiam plus a novel domain-specific augmentation for strong gravitational lens images.

 Create conda env: